CeterisParibus51/51s-Terraria-TEdit-Schematics/README.md

 Currently Ive Only Uploaded The Individual Units For Block Storage.
 Each Unit Contains A Chest Full of Whatever Tile or Wall The Unit is For, in a Small Stone Slab Display.
-Some of them still could use a little editing for better organization (ie dungeon walls and cursed variants arent organized as well as they should be, mud and mud wall are seprate, etc) eventually i will be making these changes as well as adding any missing blocks
+Some of them still could use a little editing for better organization (ie dungeon walls and cursed variants arent organized as well as they should be, etc) eventually i will be making these changes as well as adding any missing blocks

 Future Additions Planned: